 Custom Value in Blazor MultiSelect Dropdown Component

-The MultiSelect allows the user to select and tag the typed custom value that is not present in the data source when you set the AllowCustomValue as true.
+The MultiSelect allows users to select and tag a typed custom value that is not present in the data source when AllowCustomValue as true.
 The selected custom value is added to the suggestion list alone.
 It will not affect the original data source.
 The CustomValueSpecifier event will trigger when you select or tag the typed custom value.

 NOTE

-The Value field, Text field, and Value property must be of string type when you enable the custom value.
-For other types, you must provide the custom data for the typed custom value in the CustomValueSpecifier event.
+The Value field, Text field, and Value property must be of string type when custom value is enabled.
+For other types, provide the custom data for the typed custom value in the CustomValueSpecifier event.
 Find the details on Value as non-string type section.

 <SfMultiSelect TValue="Games[]" TItem="Games" Placeholder="Favorite Sports" AllowCustomValue=true DataSource="@LocalData">